NicholasGraalum/CS362-Project/documentation/reports/week8.md

 #### Overview:

 #### Aaryan:
+- Completed routing for creating an account and made it functional
+- Added the methadology for final poster
 #### Andrew:
 -Full functionality and UI of grocery list page
 - Displaying items and calculating prices functionality added